solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 Now, since I ran this script I found a handy dandy page that would have done the job for me although instead of archiving all my bookmarks it would have deleted them so I am pleased I used my script instead.

-If you want to clear you Pocket account without deleting your account head over to this page:
+If you want to clear your Pocket account without deleting your account head over to this page:

 [https://getpocket.com/privacy_clear](https://getpocket.com/privacy_clear)